 Perlite is a fantastic growing medium for Nutrient Film Technique hydroponics.
 The loose structure allows roots to break through the basket into the nutrient channel with ease.
 There’s little resistance so the crops can concentrate of growing their leaves and fruit rather than struggling to get their root systems down to the nutrients.
 Go for course to provide easy access to the solution while still giving good physical support.

 Deep Water Culture Systems

 The versatility of perlite lends it well to the versatility of Deep Water Culture rigs.
-Its water holding capacity and its ability to hold nutrition make it great for passive systems like Kratky rigs.
+Its water-holding capacity and its ability to hold nutrition make it great for passive systems like Kratky rigs.
 Larger grade perlite works well in more active systems too.
-Coarse is best to prevent bits of perlite migrating into the solution.
+Coarse is best to prevent bits of perlite from migrating into the solution.

 Commercial growers have long recognized the benefit to using perlite in drip systems at all scales.
 It brings a much-needed level of oxygen to larger bag and bucket set ups, especially when combined with other material.
 It also helps make the system more manageable by reducing the weight of each individual bed.
 I know I’d struggle to shift larger beds if they weren’t filled out with lightweight perlite.